 Easy Berry Smoothies, and now with Frozen Berries

-We’ll resume with our regular programming: Be sure the berries are fresh.
+Basic Recipe (see above for frozen berry version): Be sure the berries are fresh.
 Blackberries seem to last longer in the fridge than raspberries.
 Blackberries have a richer flavor, raspberries a more subtle one.
 Blemishes and under-ripened ends on strawberries should be removed with a knife.

 Raspberry and Blackberry Smoothies should be poured through a sieve into the glasses after blending, as they will have small seeds.Two cups milk